-The listing below features a selection of artworks, object assemblages and installations created by artists from Africa and the African diasporas, as well as exhibition images from museums, galleries and institutes of fine art around the world.
-The collection was compiled by Carol Dixon to enhance the appearance of the Museum Geographies site, and serves as a visual narrative for the many issues, themes and discussion points addressed in the blog posts.
+This listing features photographs of selected artworks, object assemblages and installations created by artists from continental Africa and the diaspora, as well as exhibition images taken in museums, galleries and institutes of fine art around the world.
+All the images were compiled by Carol Ann Dixon to enhance the appearance of the Museum Geographies site, and the page provide a dynamic and ever-changing visual narrative to accompany the featured articles and blog posts uploaded throughout the website.

-Artist credits and other acknowledgements for each of the images are detailed below, and updated regularly.
+Image credits, IPR statements and other acknowledgements are detailed in the descriptions, below, and are updated regularly.

-This collection of artworks and installations by Barthélémy Toguo, were displayed as part of his solo exhibition for Galerie Lelong in Paris, ‘The Lost Dog’s Orchestra’ (2010).
+These artworks and installations by Barthélémy Toguo were presented as part of his solo exhibition for Galerie Lelong in Paris, ‘The Lost Dog’s Orchestra’ (2010).
 The coffin in the centre (‘Planet’s Destiny’, 2008) symbolises mourning, but the additional globes held in painted hands positioned around the structure also pose poignant questions about the future of the planet.

-The celebrated photographic triptych ‘Stupid African President’ (2005-2008) can be seen on the left side of the third photograph (shown below), while the entire gallery floor is covered with flattened cardboard boxes previously used to transport bananas.
+The celebrated photographic triptych ‘Stupid African President’ (2005-2008) also features in this selection, while the entire gallery floor is covered with flattened cardboard boxes previously used to transport bananas.
 When viewed together the assemblage provides a powerful and poignant critique about many aspects of global politics, commerce and international trade links that have had a devastating impact on the economies and populations of countries in the Global South.

 This self-portrait by South African artist Gerard Sekoto (1913-1993) was painted in 1946-1947.
 At that time during the apartheid era Sekoto became the first black South African artist to have one of his paintings displayed at the Johannesburg Art Gallery.
 Sekoto once said of this self-portrait: